Boeing Boeing (1985 film)

-Boeing Boeing is a 1985 Indian Malayalam-language romantic comedy film written and directed by Priyadarshan.The movie is a remake of 1965 film Boeing Boeing which was based on the 1960 French play of the same name.
-The plot follows Shyam (Mohanlal) who is dating three flight attendants at the same time and the scenario get complicated with the arrival of his friend Anilkumar (Mukesh) along with other obstructions.
+Boeing Boeing is a 1985 Indian Malayalam-language romantic comedy film written and directed by Priyadarshan.
+The is a remake of the 1965 American film of the same name which itself was based on the 1960 French play of the same name by Marc Camoletti.
+The plot follows Shyam (Mohanlal) who is dating three flight attendants at the same time, and the scenario gets complicated with the arrival of his friend Anilkumar (Mukesh) along with other obstructions.

 The film is regarded as one of the best comedy films in Malayalam cinema.
 The film was a blockbuster and remains one of the cult classic comic capers in Malayalam cinema.
 It was remade in Telugu as Chilakkottudu (1997) and in Kannada as Nee Tata Naa Birla.
 Priyadarshan remade it in Hindi in 2005 as Garam Masala.
-Mohanlal and Mukesh combo become famous after this movie.
+The Mohanlal and Mukesh duo became popular after this film.

 Synopsis

-Shyam is a silver tongued but essentially likeable weasel.
+Shyam is a silver-tongued but essentially likeable weasel.
 He's a flirt, engaged to Sreekutty.
 He doesn't have much luck with women or his career, but when a bunch of opportunists seem to pop into his life with all kinds of dreamy offers, he bites.
 Suddenly, he finds himself stirring an ambitious fiancée soup, dating three air hostesses introduced to him by Lambodharan, and driving cars he doesn't own with the help of his friend, driver Kuttappan.
 He rises to the occasion admirably.
 Even as he meticulously takes down flight schedules and itinerary details, he finds himself flummoxed on many a turn, where he lies magnificently through his teeth.
-Soon, he's 'in the zone', and a complete player, addicted to the thrills of infidelity and everyone is a co-conspirator.
+Soon, he's 'in the zone', a complete player, addicted to the thrills of infidelity and everyone is a co-conspirator.

 Anil is a smarmy stud with an exuberant lack of scruples.
 While managing to wangle his way to a promotion, a Mumbai trip, he looks up to Shyam.
-Despite the obvious rivalry, Anil decides to move in as acolyte.
+Despite the obvious rivalry, Anil decides to move in as an acolyte.
 Shyam is a pro, and wants Anil out of his life, but has to begrudgingly admit that he's a huge help with the ladies.
-Anil acts unflappable with others around, but grovels in front of Shyam to let him stay.
+Anil acts unflappable with others around but grovels in front of Shyam to let him stay.
 Beneath the egos and competition, however, it's pretty visible that these two like each other.
 Another one stirring the broth is Mrs. Dick aka Dickammayi, a moody chef whose husband eloped and married her sister.
-She has been warned about women in the house, but is unaware that her domestic duties would involve shuffling pictures in and out of photo frames and making three different kinds of dinner on the same night.
+She has been warned about women in the house but is unaware that her domestic duties would involve shuffling pictures in and out of photo frames and making three different kinds of dinner on the same night.
 Justifiably, she often flies off the handle and vainly demands a never-forthcoming raise.